citusdata/citus_docs/use_cases/multi_tenant.rst

 Regarding the first question, investigating data from large SaaS sites reveals that as the number of tenants increases, the size of tenant data typically tends to follow a `Zipfian distribution <https://en.wikipedia.org/wiki/Zipf%27s_law>`_.

 .. image:: ../images/zipf.png
+    :alt: general graph of rank vs frequency in a zipfian distribution

 For instance, in a database of 100 tenants, the largest is predicted to account for about 20% of the data.
 In a more realistic example for a large SaaS company, if there are 10k tenants, the largest will account for around 2% of the data.
 Even at 10TB of data, the largest tenant will require 200GB, which can pretty easily fit on a single node.